-Cashel Blue Cheese is a farmhouse Irish cheese made near Cashel in County Tipperary, Ireland.
+Cashel Blue Cheese is an Irish farmhouse cheese made near Cashel in County Tipperary, Ireland.
 It’s made on the farm of Jane and Louis Grubb, with milk from their herd of Holstein-Friesian cows.
-They started making it in 1984; production has doubled every year since then.

-The milk is pasteurized and cooled down to 90 F (32 C), at which point “Penicillin roqueforti” bacteria is added.
+The milk is pasteurized and cooled down to 32 C (90 F), at which point “Penicillin roqueforti” bacteria is added.
 It is then curdled with a vegetarian rennet and let sit for an hour.
 The curd is then cut, let sit for another hour, then drained, and put into moulds where it drains for another 2 to 3 days.
-When dry, it is salted and pierced with long stainless steel needles that make holes.
-The holes let air in so that mould can develop from the bacteria all the way through the cheese.
-It is then aged for 6 months.
-(It is also available aged only 10 - 16 weeks.)

-Before packaging, the cheese is washed to remove blue mould that will have developed on the outside.
-The cheese is made into 3 pound (1.5 kg) wheels that are 4 1/2 inches tall x 4 1/2 inches wide (12cm x 12 cm.)
-The wheels are sold either whole or sold cut into quarters.
-However it's sold, it is wrapped in gold foil.
+Before packaging, the cheese is washed to remove blue mould that will have developed on the outside of the wheels.
+The wheels are sold either whole or cut into quarters.
+Either form is wrapped in gold foil for shipping and sale.